4D-Australasia/4d-gitignore/README.md

 # 4D Projects GitIgnore File

-This is the standard gitignore file for 4D projects.
+This is an example gitignore file for 4D projects.

+More information can be found at https://git-scm.com/docs/gitignore